-- behaved in a way that has harmed a child or may have harmed a child - · possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children
+- behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children

 We will deal with any allegation of abuse against a member of staff or volunteer quickly, in a fair and consistent way that provides effective protection for the child and supports the person who is the subject of the allegation.
 We recognise our duty of care to our employees and will provide effective support for anyone facing an allegation, including a named contact if the person is suspended.
-We will advise staff to contact their trade union representative and will provide details of the Employee Assistance Program.
+We will advise staff to contact their trade union representative and offer access to counselling services or occupational health services.

-Allegations of abuse against staff should be reported to the Headteacher/Head of School.
-Where the concern is about the Headteacher, this should be reported to the CEO or the Chair of the Academies Advisory Committee.
-If a member of staff perceives a conflict of interest, they can refer directly to the LADO.
+Allegations of abuse against staff should be reported to the Headteacher.
+Where the concern is about the Headteacher this should be reported to Paul Eckley (pauleckley@thesovereigntrust.org)

+If the member of staff perceives there to be a conflict of interest, they can refer directly to the LADO.
 The contact details are available in the key contacts.